taranjeet/awesome-paid-resources-free-during-covid19/README.md

 # awesome-paid-resources-free-during-covid19
 List of all the paid resources offered for free during COVID-19

 Many generous people/startup and organisations are coming forward to offer their valuable courses for free during this COVID 19.
 This encourages more people to stay at home and keeps them engaged while learning from the best resources.
+More context in [this tweet](https://twitter.com/taranjeet7114/status/1242327715270643712)

 ### Submit a resource